jhnbyrn/951-KLR-PAGES/dme_map_info.md

 ```

 So in our example map above, the first byte is 13 and that tells us that this map depends on engine temp (NTC).

+There are exceptions to this conention, though.
+There are some maps that don't use a fixed, global variable and so their purpose can be a little harder to ascertain.
+The [NTC sensor linearization map](ntc_info.md) is a good example.
+The DME has 2 of these sensors and they use the same linearization map.
+So for this map, the input value is read from the location __r4__, which is a general purpose register that gets re-used a lot.
+Other exaples include the [ISV closed loop gain maps](isv_routine.md).
+These maps use rpm as their input, but not the current rpm value located at 37h.
+The rpm value they use is the closed loop error (i.e. the difference between the current rpm and the target rpm).

 ## Second byte: the length of the axis
 This is pretty straightforward; the number 3 in this example just tells us that there are 3 values in the axis!
 So this map only cares about 3 different temperature ranges.
 As a rule, the right-most value in the map applies to all input values to the right, and vice-versa for the left.
 So for instance if the right-most axis number was 0 deg.
 C, then the value corresponding to that would apply for all temperatures below 0C.